ScandEval/ScandEval/docs/datasets/english.md

   ```
   Text: {text}

-  Answer the following question about the text above.
+  Answer the following question about the above text.

   Question: {question}
   ```